- Games will start sharply at their scheduled time. Please arrive early to ensure you are dressed for play and ready to start on time.

 The center line can not be crossed at any time or the player will be out.

 - The attack line is a minimum of 6’ from the center line.
 This line will be designated at the beginning of each season.
-All players must cross the attack line in order to throw their ball into play at the start of each match.

 - 6 regulation rubber coated high-density foam balls will be used.